 A reminder as well that under the PIP law, there is no requirement for them to hold benefits for your claim to fix any issues.
 If they pay out the full $10,000 to other providers who did check box 10b, then your company will be out of luck.
 For more information on benefits exhaustion see: https://www.dolmanlaw.com/pip-benefits-exhausted/

-If you have been denied a claim because someone forgot to check box 10b, on the HCFA, and you have substantial notes indicating that the injuries and treatment are indeed related to a motor vehicle accident, do not contact the insurance company and do not resubmit the bill.
+If you or someone you love was in a motor vehicle accident and have been denied a claim because someone forgot to check box 10b, on the HCFA, and you have substantial notes indicating that the injuries and treatment are indeed related to a motor vehicle accident, do not contact the insurance company and do not resubmit the bill.
 Reach out to Dolman Law Group Accident Injury Lawyers, PA.
 We will demand they pay you properly.
 If they do not respond by paying, we will sue them in a court of law.

-Don’t play the back and forth game with the insurance companies.
-Contact Dolman Law Group Accident Injury Lawyers, PA at 727-222-6922 or [email protected] and let us make them pay.
+Don’t play the back-and-forth game with the insurance companies.
+Contact the experienced car accident attorneys at Dolman Law Group Accident Injury Lawyers, PA, and let us help you get the compensation you deserve.
+You can reach us at any time by filling out our online contact form or by telephone to schedule your free, no-obligation consultation.
 This service will not cost you a dime.
 We get paid when you get paid by the insurance company.